Pay Rates in Private Practice Pelvic Health Physiotherapy: A Discussion

 The Pelvic Health Premium:

-If you're working in pelvic health, remember that consultation fees are often higher than general physiotherapy.
+If you're working in pelvic health, remember that consultation fees are often higher than those for general physiotherapy.
 If you're on a percentage commission, your earnings will reflect this.
 This accounts for the extra study required to gain skills in this unique area and reflects the often high demand for these services.

 A Common Pain Point: The Pay Negotiation Standoff